haptork/csaransh/README.md

 #### Ready to run app:

-- Open the html file given in `csaransh-app` in any modern browser, preferably firefox.
+- Open the `index.html` file that can be found in the `csaransh-app` that you got by downloading or checking out into gh-pages branch.
+You can open it in any modern browser, preferably firefox.
 - The only problem with this client only app is that the 3D clusters webGL plot may not be visible in some browsers, however it will load perfectly fine in app with server.
+One way is to start a simple local server using something like `python3 -m http.server 8000 --bind 127.0.0.1` from the directory that has index.html and then going to address localhost:8000 from the web browser.

 #### Server: